PYROFLEX™ & GRAPHENE THERMAL STRAPS

 - PyroFlex™ DO NOT REQUIRE ENCAPSULATION SLEEVES

-- X-Series® PyroFlex™ straps achieved NASA Technology Readiness Level (TRL) 8
+- X-Series® PyroFlex™ straps achieved NASA Technology Readiness Level (TRL) 9 and have Flight Heritage

-If you have already selected your standard X-Series® model(s) from the catalog, please complete Thermal Strap Questionnaire and Ordering Form found here:
+If you have already selected your standard X-Series® model(s) from the catalog, please download and complete the Thermal Strap Design and Ordering Form, and submit the questionnaire to our Director of Business Development at tlink@techapps.com, to receive your quote.

 X-SERIES® STRAPS